The 1st Tyrolean Wood Museum with its thematic path is located in the high valley of the Wildschönau

 More information

-The Tyrolean Wood Museum is open from May to September, outside this period (autumn, winter and spring) accessible only on request for groups of 15 and more persons.
+The Wood Museum stays open from early June to mid-October every Wednesday, Thursday, and Friday - outside these opening times it is accessible on request for groups of 15 and more persons.